Root Canal Treatment Near You

 How Is a Root Canal Performed?

-If you should require a root canal treatment, your dentist would begin by administering a local anesthetic to numb your tooth.
-They would then drill down into the crown of the tooth to allow for the access of dental instruments.
+If you need a root canal treatment, your dentist would begin by administering a local anesthetic to numb your tooth.
+They would then drill down into the crown of the tooth so that they could use the required dental instruments.

 Your dentist would then place a temporary filling to protect the tooth.
 At some point, a dental crown would normally be placed over the treated tooth for long-term protection.
 This would involve a waiting period while the crown is created in a dental laboratory.